 “Like many public transit agencies and transportation hubs, SEPTA has already made significant changes to protect the health of their riders – from encouraging masking and social distancing to enhancing cleaning and ventilation,” said Aleister Saunders, PhD, executive vice provost for research at Drexel.
 “But evaluating these safety measures and reporting on their effectiveness will be important for assuring riders that they can safely travel on mass transit.
 Drexel has the breadth of expertise to support SEPTA in these efforts.
-We excited to partner with SEPTA on these efforts."
+We are excited to partner with SEPTA on these efforts."

 Drexel researchers will work with SEPTA to study COVID-19 transmission on public transit and develop strategies to prevent it.

 SEPTA’s efforts to fight COVID-19 began in early 2020 with the implementation of a robust cleaning and sanitizing program for all vehicles and stations.
 Signage and decals encouraging social distancing have been installed in all customer areas and employee facilities, and there are capacity limits on vehicles.
 In addition, the vast majority of riders have been on-board with SEPTA’s mask requirement.
 Recent audits show over 90 percent compliance.